-Because of declines in greater sage-grouse throughout Washington (overall population estimate of 998 in 2013) and the isolation and small size of remaining populations, there are four different locations that were considered for translocation efforts.
-Two priority areas include the YTC population (estimated to be 231 in 2013), which was initially augmented in 2004, and the Yakama Nation, which was initially reintroduced in 2006 (see earlier background discussion).
-Approximately 18 km of fences have been marked on the YTC to reduce the risk of collisions.
-A third priority area is the northern population of greater sage-grouse centered in Douglas County (estimated to be 712 in 2013).
-In addition to land acquisition and management, 5 km of fences on DNR land and 55 km of fences on WDFW land (Sagebrush Flat, Dormaier, Chester Butte, and West Foster Creek wildlife areas) have been marked to reduce the potential for grouse collisions.
+Because of declines in greater sage-grouse throughout Washington (overall population estimate of 902 in 2014) and the isolation and small size of remaining populations, there are four different locations that were considered for translocation efforts.
+Two priority areas include the YTC population (estimated to be 263 in 2014), which was initially augmented in 2004, and the Yakama Nation, which was initially reintroduced in 2006 (see earlier background discussion).
+A third priority area is the northern population of greater sage-grouse centered in Douglas County (estimated to be 572 in 2014).
 Although this area is still being considered for a translocation, it is likely that any effort will be delayed until additional genetic information can be obtained and analyzed.
 The reason for caution is that sage-grouse in Douglas County have been documented to have at least one unique haplotype (Benedict et al. 2003) and the importance of this characteristic has yet to be assessed.
 Furthermore, reproductive data collected for radio-marked birds in north-central Washington have shown that they have the largest average clutch size and the highest rate of nesting and renesting of any studied population in North America (Schroeder 1997).
-When these factors are considered, along with population data showing that the population is relatively stable (Fig. 2), the need to augment the population is not believed to be critical at this time.
+When these factors are considered, along with population data showing that the population is relatively stable over the long term (Fig. 2), the need to augment the population is not believed to be critical at this time.